 - A minimum of one semester study abroad in a language program approved by the appropriate language department as the equivalent of fourth-semester skill level.

 For all students in non-B.A. degree programs: second-semester skill level in a second language is required.
 Non-B.A. degree students may fulfill this requirement with one of the following options:

 - Scoring the equivalent of second-semester skill level on a proctored proficiency examination administered by The University of Arizona.

 - Completion with a C or better of a second semester course at the post-secondary level.

 - An AP (Advanced Placement), IB (International Baccalaureate) or CLEP (College Level Entrance Program) language score as listed below.

-Examination AP score IB score CLEP score Chinese 3 or higher -- -- French 3 or higher 5 or higher 49 or higher German 3 or higher 4 or higher 46 or higher Italian 3 or higher -- -- Japanese 3 or higher -- -- Latin (Classical Language) 3 or higher 4 or higher -- Spanish 3 or higher 4 or higher 55 or higher
+Examination AP score IB score CLEP score Chinese 3 or higher 5 -- French 3 or higher 5 55 or higher German 3 or higher 5 46 or higher Italian 3 or higher -- -- Japanese 3 or higher 5 -- Latin (Classical Language) 3 or higher 5 -- Spanish 3 or higher 5 55 or higher

 - In the College of Engineering by a method determined within the College; however, all students in the college must also take a language placement examination on entrance to the University.